status-im/help.status.im/docs/en/your-profile-and-preferences/view-and-edit-your-status-profile.md

 1. Choose **Everyone**, **Contacts**, **ID verified contacts** or **No one**.

 !!! warning "Caution"
-    Be careful with sharing sensitive information to protect yourself against scams and frauds.
+    Be careful with sharing sensitive information to protect yourself against scams and fraud.

-## Manage web links {: #manage-links}
+### Web links {: #manage-links}

 If you want to tell people more about yourself, you can display social media links and other web links on your profile.

 === "Mobile"

     1. In the **On the web** list, tap **Links**.
-    1. Choose the action you want to complete and follow the steps:
+    1. Choose the action you want to complete and follow the steps from this table:

     | Action | Steps |
     |:-------|:------|